maybeizen/maybeizen/README.md

-# Hey there, I'm Izen! 👋
+# Hey there, I'm maybeizen! 👋

 Welcome to my corner of GitHub!
 I’m a passionate software developer and aspiring full-stack engineer, constantly diving into new technologies, learning from my projects, and growing as a coder.
-This is where I share the code I’ve been working on, along with some of the tools and technologies that excite me most.
+This is where I share the code I’ve been working on, along with some of the tools and technologies that excite me the most.

 ## A little about me:
 I’m passionate about building solutions that make life easier, whether it's through web development, automating workflows, or learning new programming languages.
-I focus on creating intuitive, seamless user experiences in both front-end and back-end systems.
+I focus on creating intuitive, seamless user experiences in front- and back-end systems.

 Outside of coding, I'm an anime fan—*Darling in the Franxx* and *Blue Box* are some of my favorites for their emotional depth.
-I also dream of owning my own software development business, creating tech solutions that help others.
+I also dream of owning a software development business and creating tech solutions to help others.
 I’m always learning, growing, and chasing my goals.

 ## My tech stack:
 [![](https://img.shields.io/badge/ReactJS-black?style=for-the-badge&logo=react)](https://reactjs.org) [![](https://img.shields.io/badge/Node.js-black?style=for-the-badge&logo=node.js)](https://nodejs.org) [![](https://img.shields.io/badge/JavaScript-black?style=for-the-badge&logo=javascript)](https://developer.mozilla.org/en-US/docs/Web/JavaScript)